COMP122/comp122-f24/models-comp-comm/notes_09_15.md

       1. Programming Assignment Overview
          - pickup where we left off -- if not done
          - MIPS code
-         - quick review of Software Enginering workflow
+         - quick review of Software Engineering workflow
          - time to complete your 04- assignment

 ## Questions from Last Lecture/Lab, etc.:
    * M/W @ 10:00 am
+     - Questions on the quiz...
+     - How to write test cases?

    * T/R @ 10:00 am